 Giving back to our community is a Widener through line – from Freshman Day of Service, and assisting at our many clinics, to Alternative Spring Break and the annual MLK Day of Service.

 Alongside supportive faculty mentors, students have countless opportunities to engage in groundbreaking research, meaningful studies, and impactful projects.
 To celebrate and acknowledge their accomplishments, we hold several presentations throughout the year.
 These events include the Summer Undergraduate Research and Creative Activities (SURCA) Symposium, Honors Week presentations, and Student Project Day.

 Student Involvement Fairs

 During the first week of each semester, the Office of Student Engagement (OSE), hosts the Student Involvement Fair.
 More than 80 student organizations showcase their groups and recruit students to get involved on campus.
 See also all of the student organizations, activities, and events happening on campus on our Presence: Experience Widener website.

 Each year, we designate a whole week to interactive and educational activities that celebrate the diversity of Widener and the different cultures represented here.
 Enjoy food, films, language classes, and more.

-Organized by the Oskin Leadership Institute, Courage Day is an annual event dedicated to the concepts and values of courage, bravery, and leadership.
+Courage Day is an annual event dedicated to the concepts and values of courage, bravery, and leadership.
 The day includes compelling activities, thought provoking questions, and inspirational speakers.